Skip to main content

 Open

-While OMB did not agree or disagree with GAO's recommendation, the agency noted steps it is taking to address the recommendation.
-In March 2022, OMB stated that it has continued to review the recommendation with the Federal Chief Information Officer Council, Federal Chief Information Security Officer Council, and the National Association of State Chief Information Officers, but had no new information to provide.
-As of December 2022, OMB stated that it is comparing the recommendations with recent actions, guidance, and policy memoranda issued since the recommendations were made.
+OMB did not agree or disagree with GAO's recommendation.
+In December 2022, OMB stated that it is comparing the recommendations with recent actions, guidance, and policy memoranda issued since the recommendations were made.
 To fully address this recommendation, OMB needs to determine and implement an approach that encourages agencies to coordinate on assessments of state agencies' cybersecurity where feasible.
-As of February 2024, OMB has not completed these actions.
-Until OMB does so, it will not have reasonable assurance federal agencies are leveraging compatible assessments where practicable that could lead to fragmented assessments across federal agencies.
+As of March 2024, OMB has not completed these actions.
+Until OMB does so, it will not have reasonable assurance federal agencies are leveraging compatible assessments, where practicable, which could lead to fragmented assessments across federal agencies.

 Centers for Medicare & Medicaid Services The Administrator of CMS should, in collaboration with OMB, solicit input from FBI, IRS, SSA, and state agency stakeholders on revisions to its security policy to ensure that cybersecurity requirements for state agencies are consistent with other federal agencies and NIST guidance to the greatest extent possible and document CMS's rationale for maintaining any requirements variances.(Recommendation 3)